-In the new book, Blissful Basil: Over 100 Plant-Powered Recipes to Unearth Vibrancy, Health, and Happiness, Ashley Melillo shares her struggle with anxiety and how “swapping meat, dairy, and processed foods for a vibrant rainbow of whole foods—has played an important role in fostering my well-being.”
+This delicious recipe for easy vegan chili comes from Ashley Melilo’s new book, Blissful Basil: Over 100 Plant-Powered Recipes to Unearth Vibrancy, Health, and Happiness.
+In it, Ashley shares her struggle with anxiety and how “swapping meat, dairy, and processed foods for a vibrant rainbow of whole foods—has played an important role in fostering my well-being.”

 Blissful Basil offers a vibrant journey through vegan cooking, where delicious plant-based foods become the colorful foundation for meals that nourish the body and delight the senses.

 Today we’re excited to share an easy vegan chili recipe from the book (below).
 This chili requires just 15 minutes of active prep time and then you can sit back, relax, and occasionally give it a stir.
 It’s the perfect meal to have simmering in the background on a lazy Sunday afternoon while you binge-watch House of Cards (Frank Underwood, you scare me, but I just can’t quit you).

 This vegan chili recipe garners its meatiness from walnuts and sun-dried tomatoes that have been pulsed into a crumble and sautéed with onions, peppers, tomatoes, beans, and an array of spices.
 Balsamic vinegar and tamari deepen both the flavor and the color of the chili.
 The balsamic enhances the complexity of the chili’s acidity and mingles with the tomatoes in the loveliest of ways, while the tamari adds an enticing umami quality.
 A lengthy simmer time melds the flavors together, and then it’s time to serve.
 Spoon this chili into bowls, pile on the toppings, and serve with a hefty handful of tortilla chips for dipping!

 Three Cheers for Easy Vegan Chili